 If you think you may have a cavity, the best thing you can do is see your dentist early before the decay gets worse.
 The earlier you catch cavities, the more options you have!

 I’d love to answer your questions about fillings and help you understand which material is the right choice for you.
-Just call (540) 298-6696 or contact my office online to schedule an appointment.
+Just call (540) 298-6696 to schedule an appointment.